Active control of the peak value of the Hanbury Brown-Twiss effect using coherent light by lensless holographic projection: Experimental verification

-Actually, target patterns of dynamic chaotic speckle sequences can be create in advance by the experimental setup of holographic projection as shown in Fig.~\ref{01SchemeAndSpeckle}(a).
-To create speckle sequence, a dynamic random phase factors $\text{exp}\{i\phi(\vec{r}_{\text{SLM}}, t)\}$ puts into the SLM, where $\phi(\vec{r}_{\text{SLM}}, t)\in [0, 2\pi)$ is uniform distribution random phase codified onto the SLM and completely independent of spatiality and time.
-Figure~\ref{01SchemeAndSpeckle}(b) shows a single-frame experimental speckle with the diffraction diameter of chaotic source $D_{\rm{chaotic}}=4$ mm.
-According to Eq.~(\ref{EQ04}), the $g^{(2)}(0)$ peak value of experimental speckle in Fig.~\ref{01SchemeAndSpeckle}(b) is 1.93 (displayed below the subgraph).
-The $g^{(2)}(0)$ evaluation by single-frame pattern using Eq.~(\ref{EQ04}) is in good agreement with theoretical results $\mathscr{D}^{(2)}_{\kappa = 1}$.
-Thus, the $g^{(2)}(0)$ evaluation by Eq.~(\ref{EQ04}) will be widely adopted in our work.

-To active control the $g^{(2)}(0)$ peak value, we employ two kinds of target patterns, chaotic speckle and sparse pattern, for the experimental investigation.
+Actually, target patterns of dynamic Rayleigh speckle sequences can be created in advance by the experimental setup shown in Fig.~\ref{01SchemeAndSpeckle}(a).
+To create a speckle sequence, dynamic random phase factors $\text{exp}\{i\phi(\vec{r}_{\text{SLM}}, t)\}$ are loaded onto the SLM, where $\phi(\vec{r}_{\text{SLM}}, t)\in [0, 2\pi)$ is a uniformly distributed random phase encoded onto the SLM and completely independent of space and time.
+Figure~\ref{01SchemeAndSpeckle}(b) shows a single-frame experimental speckle pattern with a diffraction diameter $D_{\rm{chaotic}}=4$ mm of the chaotic source.
+According to the single-frame evaluation method by using Eq.~(\ref{EQ04}), the $g^{(2)}(0)$ of the experimental speckle in Fig.~\ref{01SchemeAndSpeckle}(b) is 1.92, which is in good agreement with the theoretical results $g^{(2)}_{\text{ther}}(0)=2$.
+To actively control $g_{\text{P}}^{(2)}(0)$ of the projected pattern, we employ two kinds of target patterns, Rayleigh speckle and sparse patterns, for the experimental investigation.